Runaway Train (film): Plot

-Further ahead the train's present route is a tight curve near a chemical plant.
-Realizing the train would derail at the curve causing a major environmental disaster, the dispatchers divert the runaway onto a dead-end branch line, thus condemning all three on board to death, rather than risking a chemical explosion.
+The dispatchers realize that the main line will take the train through a tight curve near a chemical plant, where its excessive speed would cause a disastrous derailment.
+Reluctantly, they divert the runaway onto a dead-end branch line, where its derailment would kill only the three on board.
 Manny tries forcing Buck into a suicidal scramble around the second engine's frozen nose.
 Sara's intervention on Buck's behalf results in an armed face-off between the convicts.
 Emotionally broken, all three slump into depression.
-Ranken arrives in a helicopter and his accomplice is lowered towards the lead engine, but falls through the second engine's windscreen, and then under the train.
+Ranken arrives in a helicopter and his accomplice is lowered towards the lead engine, but he falls through the second engine's windscreen and then under the train.

-Spurred on by the appearance of his archenemy with a resolve to not be returned to prison, Manny makes a perilous leap to the lead engine.
-He falls off the train but grabs onto the coupling to prevent himself from slipping off it.
-While attempting to reboard, the knuckle shifts, crushing his injured hand.
-Ranken boards the locomotive from the helicopter; Manny handcuffs him inside the lead engine after brutally beating him.
-Realizing what Manny intends to do, the frightened Ranken furiously demands Manny to stop the train before it crashes; but Manny has chosen to die (and take Ranken to his death with him) rather than be recaptured.
-When reminded of Buck and Sara in the second engine, Manny uncouples the lead engine from the rest of the train, which makes the latter shut down and come to a stop.
-He waves goodbye (ignoring Buck's screaming pleas to shut down the lead engine) and climbs onto the roof in the freezing snow, with his arms stretched out, embracing his impending death.
-Buck and Manny's fellow inmates mourn in their cells as the lone engine vanishes into the storm, towards its inevitable fate.
+Spurred on by the appearance of his archenemy, Manny makes a perilous leap to the lead engine.
+He falls off the train but grabs onto the coupler, which crushes his injured hand before he manages to climb back up.
+Ranken boards the locomotive from the helicopter and confronts Manny, but Manny beats him and handcuffs him inside the engine.
+The frightened warden demands that Manny stop the train, but Manny has chosen to join Ranken in death rather than return to prison.
+When reminded of Buck and Sara in the second engine, Manny uncouples the lead engine from the rest of the train, leaving the other three engines to coast to a stop.
+He waves goodbye as Buck begs him to reconsider, then climbs onto the roof in the freezing snow, stretching his arms wide to embrace his freedom and incoming death.
+Buck and Manny's fellow inmates mourn in their cells as the lone engine vanishes into the storm.

 The film ends with a quote from Shakespeare's Richard III: "No beast so fierce but knows some touch of pity.
-But I know none, and therefore am no beast".
+But I know none, and therefore am no beast."